 Take the trash out every day.

-Clean your kitchen and put everything back on its place, before going to bed.
+Clean your kitchen and put everything back in its place, before going to bed.

 Keep your storage spaces organized, and get rid of things you don’t use anymore.

-For these tasks you’ll need proper equipment.
-That 30 year-old vacuum cleaner you inherited from your parents won’t do you any good, as it probably lets out almost as much dust as it collects.
+For these tasks, you’ll need the proper equipment.
+That 30-year-old vacuum cleaner you inherited from your parents won’t do you any good, as it probably lets out almost as much dust as it collects.
 A new vacuum cleaner usually has a more efficient filter system, which helps improve the overall indoor climate.
 Click here to find a new vacuum, or try searching on Google to make your own research.